To Get the Most Out of Your Temporary Employees, Use People Management Basics!

 When it comes to managing temporary workers, PACE and our clients are co-employers, requiring both of us to do our part in keeping our employees motivated to perform at their best.

-There are components of their overall work experience that we have to manage.
+There are components of their overall work experience that our team has to manage.
 Timely and accurate pay, for example, often tops our employee’s list of things that matter, and only PACE touches that.
-Other components of their assignment experience are more directly controlled by our client.
+Other components of the assignment experience are more directly controlled by our client.

 Most of these ideas are not new, and represent the same or similar factors important to their core employee counterparts.
 The good news is that most of the items on this list are “little things”, easily implemented.

-First Day Stuff.
+1. First Day Stuff.